maltehueckstaedt/dzhw_revealjs_template/README.md

 # DZHW Quarto Revealjs Theme
-You can create Revealjs presentations using the revealjs format.
-The best way to get a sense for the capabilities of Revealjs is this demo presentation: https://maltehueckstaedt.github.io/dzhw_revealjs_template/
+You can create [Quarto Presentations](https://quarto.org/docs/presentations/) with the [Revealjs](https://quarto.org/docs/presentations/revealjs/) format in the applicable DZHW style.
+The best way to get a feel for the possibilities of Revealjs is to watch this demo presentation:

+https://maltehueckstaedt.github.io/dzhw_revealjs_template/

 ## How to install